-Phillips, L.T. & Jun, S. (In press).
+Phillips, L.T. & Jun, S. (2021).
 Why benefiting from discrimination is less recognized as discrimination.
 Journal of Personality and Social Psychology.
+Download

 Anicich, E. M., Jachimowicz, J. M., Osborne, M. R., & Phillips, L.T.
 (2021).
 Structuring local environments to avoid racial diversity: Anxiety drives Whites’ geographical and institutional self-segregation preferences.
 Journal of Experimental Social Psychology, 95, 104-117.
 Download

 Phillips, L.T. & Lowery, B.S.
 (2020).
 I ain’t no fortunate one: On the motivated denial of class privilege.
 Journal of Personality and Social Psychology, 119, 1403-1422.
 Download

 Phillips, L.T., Martin, S. R., & Belmi, P. (2020).
 Social class transitions: Three guiding questions for moving the study of class to a dynamic perspective.
 Social and Personality Psychology Compass, 14, e12560.
 Download